Best Local Columnist

 Best Local Weirdo

-Finalists: Kerry Speckman, Corrine Brown
+Favorites: Kerry Speckman, Corrine Brown

 While we’re saddened that each year serial killer hopefuls don’t win this category, we are equally relieved that said “local weirdoes” don’t show up at our office to prove their freaky-deaky weirdness.
 Thankfully, our salubrious readers choose whom they consider weirdest wacko of the First Coast.
 As a toymaker at Germ Spider Designs, weirdo hero Jeremy Spicer takes stuffed animals and repurposes them into more … how shall we say? … “diabolical” forms.
 (Cue cackling, thunder, etc.) A fan of creepy clowns, monsters and circuses, Spicer is renowned for making these macabre playthings; he also likes dressing up as a demented clown which, quite frankly, kind of plays off the whole Creator/God/Old Testament paradigm.